19hours/sg-statutes/Acts/Companies Act.md

 (c) an abstract of the receipts of the company and of the payments made thereout up to a date within 7 days of the date of the report exhibiting under distinctive headings the receipts from shares and debentures and other sources the payments made thereout and particulars concerning the balance remaining in hand, and an account or estimate of the preliminary expenses;

-(d) the names and addresses and descriptions of the directors, trustees for holders of debentures, if any, auditors, if any, managers, if any, and secretaries of the company; and
+(d) the names and addresses and descriptions of the directors, trustees for holders of debentures, if any, auditors, if any, chief executive officers, if any, and secretaries of the company; and

+[Act 36 of 2014 wef 03/01/2016]

 (e) the particulars of any contract the modification of which is to be submitted to the meeting for its approval together with the particulars of the modification or proposed modification.